begilbert-sys/Mini-Crossword-Generator/README.md

 This is just the gist, and there are quite a few things done to optimize generation, which are explained in the source code itself.

 ## Limitations
-Once the algorithm reaches the 7x7 and 8x8 range, it can get very slow.
+Once you start asking the algorithm to generate boards in the  7x7 and 8x8 range, it can get very slow.
 Generating a 7x7 board with a good wordbank can take up to a minute if you're unlucky, and 8x8s can take an hour.

 Given enough time and memory, the program can theoretically generate boards of any size.
-But both the memory usage and runtime scale pretty severely so I haven't bothered trying anything bigger than an 8x8.
-If you'd like to try yourself, the word range is `#define`'d in [solver.h](https://github.com/begilbert-sys/Mini-Crossword-Generator/blob/main/src/solver.h) if you'd like to toy with it.
+But both the memory usage and runtime scale pretty severely so I haven't bothered trying anything bigger than an 8x8 and I wouldn't recommend it.
+Nevertheless, if you'd like to toy with the range, it's defined in [solver.h](https://github.com/begilbert-sys/Mini-Crossword-Generator/blob/main/src/solver.h).